Early decision, early action and regular decision

 Once you’ve started your application, we’ll send you an email with information about how to log in to the applicant portal, where you can check the status of your materials, see if anything is missing and receive updates.
 You’re responsible for verifying that we’ve received all of the materials needed to complete your application by the deadline, so remember to double check.

 Clark has an SAT/ACT test-optional policy.
-If you choose to submit, the SAT, ACT and TOEFL, use the following school codes:
+If you choose to submit the SAT or ACT, use the following school codes:

 - CEEB (SAT): 003279

 We encourage you to submit SAT/ACT scores if you believe they’re a good reflection of your potential success at Clark.
 If you choose not to submit these scores, other parts of the application (high school course selection, grades, recommendations, writing skills and nonacademic pursuits) will be given greater weight in our review.